pion/webrtc/examples/README.md

     go run examples.go
     ```

 2. Browse to [localhost](http://localhost) to browse through the examples.

-Note that you can change the port of the server using the ``--address`` flag.
+Note that you can change the port of the server using the ``--address`` flag:
+    ``` sh
+    go run examples.go --address localhost:8080
+    go run examples.go --address :8080            # listen on all available interfaces
+    ```

 ### WebAssembly
 Some of our examples have support for WebAssembly.
 The same examples server documented above can be used to run the WebAssembly examples.
 However, you have to compile them first.
 This is done as follows: